BlvckBytes/docs-world-economy/docs/overview.md

 - Permissions:
   - `worldeconomy.command.paygroup`: Execute the paygroup command
   - `worldeconomy.command.paygroup.source`: Specify a custom source-group to pay from
-  - `worldeconomy.command.paygroup.cross`: Whether the player can pay to players in other world-groups
-- Description: Pay from a world-group possibly different than the current of the sender, to a world-group different than the current of the recipient
+- Description: Pay from a world-group possibly different than the current of the sender, to a world-group possibly different than the current of the recipient.
+If the source is not specified, it falls back to the sender's current world-group.

 ### Reload